libsteve/Teapot-List/README.md

-# NSCollectionViewLayout.playground
+# ListLayout.playground

+[Link to the relevant StackOverflow question][2]

 ## Description

-I’m trying to create a custom `NSCollectionViewLayout` subclass that will use Auto Layout to determine its items’ sizes.
-This layout is much like that of a `UITableView`, where items are ordered top-to-bottom and all have the same width.
+I’m trying to create a custom `NSCollectionViewLayout` subclass that uses use Auto Layout to determine its items’ sizes.
+This layout positions items from top-to-bottom, where all items share the same width, but each item's height is deretmined by its content.
+Think of it as a `UITableView` layout for macOS.

-## Assumptions
+## Assumption

-I know that enabling self-sizing items in my custom layout requires that I override both `shouldInvalidateLayout(forPreferredLayoutAttributes:withOriginalAttributes:)` and `invalidationContext(forPreferredLayoutAttributes:withOriginalAttributes:)`.
-However, these methods are never called by the `NSCollectionView`.

-My understanding is that the `NSCollectionViewLayout` lifecycle will look something like this:

-1. The collection view calls `prepare()`, where the layout sets itself up to position the collection view’s items.
-- Here, the layout can call `numberOfSections` and `numberOfItems(inSection:)` to determine how many items will be displayed.
-2. The collection view calls `layoutAttributesForElements(in:)` to request the properties for all items in a given area.
-3. The collection view calls its delegate’s `collectionView(_:itemForRepresentedObjectAt:)` method to get each `NSCollectionViewItem` for the layout attributes provided by the layout.
-4. The collection view calls `apply(_:)` on each `NSCollectionViewItem` to configure it with the provided layout attributes.
-5. The collection view then allows the item to calculate its preferred size by calling its `preferredLayoutAttributesFitting(_:)` method.
+The initial layout attributes are calculated in the layout's `prepare()` method, and given to the collection view through  `layoutAttributesForElements(in:)`.
+These attributes are used by the collection view to determine which items will need to be displayed.
+These items are be provided by the collection view's delegate, and each item's `apply(_:)` method is called to to set up its view properties.

-6. The collection view then calls the layout’s `shouldInvalidateLayout(forPreferredLayoutAttributes:withOriginalAttributes:)` method to let the layout determine whether or not to use those attributes.
+The collection view will then call the item's `preferredLayoutAttributesFitting(_:)` method to caclulate its content's fitting size.
+The returned attributes will then be passed into the collection view layout's `shouldInvalidateLayout(forPreferredLayoutAttributes:withOriginalAttributes:)` method, where the layout determines whether or not it needs to make adjustments in response to the new attributes, and returns that boolean decision to the collection view.

-7. If `true` is returned, the `invalidationContext(forPreferredLayoutAttributes:withOriginalAttributes:)` is called to let the layout determine the kinds of changes needed to incorporate the new attributes.
-8. The collection view then calls the layout’s `invalidateLayout(with:)` method, where it can then apply those changes to its cached attributes.
-9. The collection view repeats this process until the layout indicates that no more adjustments are needed.
-10. Finally, the collection view displays its items.
+If the layout decides it needs to be invalidated, the collection view will then call `invalidationContext(forPreferredLayoutAttributes:withOriginalAttributes:)` to get specific information from the layout for how it should update itself.
+When the collection view then calls `invalidationContext(forPreferredLayoutAttributes:withOriginalAttributes:)`, the layout can apply those changes.

+This process is then repeated until `shouldInvalidateLayout(forPreferredLayoutAttributes:withOriginalAttributes:)` returns `false` for each layout item—prompting the collection view to display the items on the screen.

+## Premise

+The `ListLayout` subclass of `NSCollectionViewLayout` is able to create an initial set of layout attributes for each `NSCollectionViewItem` with an "estimated" initial height of `10` points.
+We are expecting to use Auto Layout to determine each item's actual height, so this initial value shouldn't matter.

+The layout is then able to provide the correct set of those initial attributes through `layoutAttributesForElements(in:)`.

+The `TextFieldItem` subclass of `NSCollectionViewItem` contains a single `NSTextField` instance, which is set to both its `view` and `textField` properties.
+This view has its `translatesAutoresizingMaskIntoConstraints` property set to false, and has a required vertical content compression resistance priority.
+The item's `apply(_:)` method is overriden to set the text field's `preferredMaxLayoutWidth` to the width provided by the given attributes.
+The item's `preferredLayoutAttributesFitting(_:)` method is overriden to set the preferred attribute's height to equal the text field's `intrinsicContentSize` property.

+The collection view is provided instances of `TextFieldItem` populated with multiple lines of text.

+It is expected that each `TextFieldItem` will have its `preferredLayoutAttributesFitting(_:)` method called after its `apply(_:)` method, followed by a call to both the layout's `shouldInvalidateLayout(forPreferredLayoutAttributes:withOriginalAttributes:)` and `invalidationContext(forPreferredLayoutAttributes:withOriginalAttributes:)` methods.

+However, neither `preferredLayoutAttributesFitting(_:)`, nor `shouldInvalidateLayout(forPreferredLayoutAttributes:withOriginalAttributes:)`, nor `invalidationContext(forPreferredLayoutAttributes:withOriginalAttributes:)` are ever called when the playground is run.
+As a result, each item's height remains at that initial "estimated" height.

+[![Each text field should display three lines of text, but only the top of the first line is visible.][1]][1]

 ## Question

-However, `preferredLayoutAttributesFitting(_:)`, `shouldInvalidateLayout(forPreferredLayoutAttributes:withOriginalAttributes:)`, and `invalidationContext(forPreferredLayoutAttributes:withOriginalAttributes:)` are never called when I attempt to use my custom layout.

-There must be something I’m missing to inform the collection view that is should request its items’ preferred attributes, but I haven’t been able to find any properties or methods that seem to do the trick.
+There must be something I’m missing about `NSCollectionViewLayout` and Auto Layout, but I haven't found anything in the documentation to indicate that.

-The attached image shows the lack of self-sizing items when running the playground.

-[![Each text field should display three lines of text, but only the top of the first line is visible.][1]][1]

-[Stack Overflow Question][2]
+I've tried manually calling these methods at various different points in the collection view's lifecycle, but nothing has been able to correctly trigger the layout to adjust its caclulated attributes.

+Is there a property that needs to be set on the collection view, its layout, or the items to indicate that `preferredLayoutAttributesFitting(_:)` should be called?
+Is Auto Layout only supported for subclasses of `NSCollectionViewFlowLayout` and `NSCollectionViewGridLayout`?
+Or am I misunderstanding the lifecycle of an `NSCollectionViewLayout` instance?

 [1]: https://i.stack.imgur.com/UYfq4.png
 [2]: https://stackoverflow.com/questions/52468731/invalidationcontextforpreferredlayoutattributeswithoriginalattributes-isnt